A new class of large claim size distributions: Definition, properties, and ruin theory: Basic properties of the class

 \end{example}

-\begin{rem} It seems natural to ask ``how many'' or ``which kind of'' light-tailed functions can be found in $\B$.
-As a first result in this direction note that since $\B \subset \mathcal{OL}$, it follows from Proposition 2.2 in \cite{Shimura2005} that each light-tailed distribution $F \in \B$ exhibits at least some infinite exponential moments, i.e.\ there exists a $\lambda_F>0$ such that\
+\begin{rem} It seems natural to ask `how many' or `which kind of' light-tailed functions can be found in $\B$.
+As a first result in this direction note that since $\B\subset\mathcal{OL}$, it follows from Proposition~2.2 in \cite{Shimura2005} that each light-tailed distribution $F \in\B$ exhibits at least some infinite exponential moments, that is, there exists a $\lambda_F>0$ such that

-Hence, the class $\B$ in some sense ``touches the boundary'' of the class of light-tailed functions.
-In view of b'), the conjecture $\B = (\B \cap \K) \cup (\cup_{\gamma > 0} S(\gamma))$ seems attractive. \end{rem}
+Hence, the class $\B$ in some sense `touches the boundary' of the class of light-tailed functions.
+In view of (b$'$), the conjecture $\B= (\B\cap\K) \cup(\bigcup_{\gamma> 0} S(\gamma))$ seems attractive. \end{rem}